craftsys/msg91-laravel-notification-channel/README.md

 ]
 ```

-All available configuration can be found at [msg91-php client's configuration page][client]
+All available configuration can be found at [msg91-php client's configuration page][client-configuration]

 ## Usage